texfaq/texfaq.github.io/FAQ-newlang.md

 Finally, you need to regenerate the formats used (in fact, most users of Babel are using it in their LaTeX documents, so regenerating the LaTeX-related formats will ordinarily be enough; however, the author always generates the lot, regardless).
+This step is not required when Babel is used with LuaLaTeX, because this engine loads hyphenation patterns dynamically.

 - teTeX It's possible to do the whole operation in one go, by using the `texconfig` command: